 Next was the difficult part: finding cookware that isn’t too heavy, so it doesn’t make my luggage go over the typical 50lb weight limit, but is still healthy, meaning stainless steel.
 I bought this set back in the day when it was still $20 (it’s about $50 at the time of this writing), and while not the greatest quality, it has served me well in the last three years.
 It is very light weight, and inexpensive enough where I won’t cry if i lose it.
 So perfect for travel.

 So here’s how I managed in a hotel room with no microwave or refrigerator.
 I filled my cooler with free ice from the ice machine; a pain to do every morning, but I got into a routine.
 Each evening, I would drain the cooler into my shower (yeah, that hotel didn’t even have a tub – and I had to stay there for two months!).
-This was enough to keep my groceries cool.
+The cooler filled with ice was more than enough to keep my groceries cool.
 My yogurt survived just fine, and my veggies had no issues.
-Since I couldn’t really freeze raw meat, I cooked my chicken as I bought it, and stored it in the cooler to keep cool, and made sure to eat it within three days of cooking.
+Since I couldn’t really freeze raw meat, I cooked my chicken as I bought it, and stored the cooked meat in the cooler to keep cool, and made sure to eat it within three days of cooking.
 I had no problems with this, other than spending more time in my room tending to my groceries than I would have liked.
 But for my health, it was worth it, and in the long run I actually saved a lot of money rather than eating out.
 I did the math, and even with the high price of organic broccoli, I saved a lot of money cooking my meals in my hotel room compared to what I would have spent if I would have gone out to eat for just dinner every night.
+Doing dishes in a bathroom sink was not so fun, but again, a minor price to pay for health.

 When my trip was over, I was able to pack all my pots and pans in my suitcases, and filled them with clothes, while the glassware I put in my carry-on luggage, and protected with more clothing (and crossed my fingers that they don’t make me check my 2nd carry-on when the flight was full).
 I donated the cooler to a thrift store, though realized I probably could have tried to sell it as new as it was.